Key Takeaways

 Cash covers deposits with banks, building societies and credit unions, and overnight market investments.
 Cash has the advantage of being relatively secure and easily accessible.
 Inflation has an adverse impact on its value.

-Income investments
+Income Investments

 In a basic sense, income investments involve lending money to a financial institution or company.
 In return, you receive regular interest payments for the term of the loan.
 Returns are usually higher than cash and fairly predictable.
 Most fixed interest products are reasonably secure but vary depending on the issuer and terms.
-In addition to the traditional range of securities, there is a growing pool of new and innovative investments to consider.

 Shares